Ding Yi Music Company:

 Tokyo Festival Farm: Life Cycle Assessment - not all fish are created equal

-[Concept & Direction]
+[Concept & Director]

 2021 Asian Performing Arts Camp